stevedonovan/Lake/doc/index.md

     link /nologo test1.obj msvcrt.lib /OUT:test1.exe && mt -nologo -manifest test1.e
     xe.manifest -outputresource:test1.exe;1

 The first link gives a filesize of 48K, versus 6K for the second.
 But the dynamically linked executable has an embedded manifest which is only satisfied by the _particular_ version of the runtime for that version of `CL` (and it is picky about sub-versions as well.) - so you have to copy that exact DLL (msvcr80.dll, msvcr90.dll, depending) into the same directory as your executable, and redistribute it alongside.
 So the size savings are only worth it for larger programs which ship with a fair number of DLLs.
 This is (for instance) the strategy adopted by Lua for Windows.

 ### Partitioning the Build

 Consider the case where there are several distinct groups of source files, with different defines, include directories, etc. For instance, some files may be C, some C++, for instance the project in `examples/main`.
-One perfectly good approach is to build a static libraries for distinct groups:
+One perfectly good approach is to build static libraries for distinct groups:

     lib = c.library{'lib'}
     cpp.program{'main',lib}

 (It may seem silly to have a library containing exactly one object file, but you are asked to imagine that there are dozens or maybe even hundreds of files.)

 This lakefile shows how this can also modelled with _groups_;